2 Charleston restaurants open, 2 close, another on way; new Krispy Kreme might not be last

 Starbucks is now open at the entrance to a massive Berkeley County housing development.

-The Seattel-based chain's new cafe is at 1730 State Road on U.S. Highway 176 at Cane Bay Boulevard in front of Publix supermarket in Cane Bay Plantation.
+The Seattle-based chain's new cafe is at 1730 State Road on U.S. Highway 176 at Cane Bay Boulevard in front of Publix supermarket in Cane Bay Plantation.

 New libations